What happened that day?

 Our first Games

-New Zealand contributed three athletes to this team: Henry St Aubyn Murray, who competed in the 110-metre hurdles (and was the team's flag-bearer), and the walkers Arthur Rowland and Harry Kerr.
+New Zealand contributed three athletes to this team: Henry St Aubyn Murray, who competed in the 110-m hurdles (and was the team’s flag-bearer), and the walkers Arthur Rowland and Harry Kerr.
 A fourth New Zealander, Arthur Halligan, competed in the hurdles for Great Britain.

 The drawn-out London Games began on 27 April and were not completed until 31 October.
 The Australasian team won its only gold medal in the rugby competition (in one of only four occasions the sport was played at the Olympics), but the side – nicknamed the ‘Wallabies' – was composed entirely of Australians.